ankit2web/Twitter-Sentiment-Analysis-using-R-Shiny-WebApp/README.md

 * **Create a Twitter Developer account [here](https://developer.twitter.com/).
 After your Developer Account gets approved, [create a Twitter App](https://developer.twitter.com/en/apps/create).**
 * **After creating a Twitter App you will get Twitter API keys, now in Rstudio open server.R file & replace "XXXXXXXXX" with appropriate API keys.**
 * **Now execute this script, using "Run App" button provided in the above section of RStudio.**
+* **Once you execute the script, you will get an interactive dashboard to analyze Sentiment Analysis of Twitter Data.**
+* **Once your run the ui.R/server.R script, it will show the following dashboard which will be interactive:**

 ## Contributors